6 takes !

 When a round ends, the cards picked up by the players are counted.
 All cards give ducks :

-Note: 55 being both a multiple of 11 and 5, this card gives 7 ducks !
+Note: 55 is a multiple of both 5 and 11, so this card gives 7 ducks !

 The objective of the game is to have as few ducks as possible.
-Players who go beyond a defined limit (66 by default) are out of the game, and the winner is the last who didn't reach the limit, or, if everybody is out at the same time, the player with the fewest number of ducks.
+Players who exceed a defined limit (66 by default) are out of the game, and the winner is the last who didn't reach the limit, or, if everyone is out at the same time, the player with the fewest number of ducks.

 Variants